usmansharifkhan/usman_khan_test/ReadMe.md

 There are three folders presenting the solutions of the following three problems:

-1. Problem 1:
+**1. Problem 1: Overlap finder**
 - Wrote a program that accepts two lines as tuple arguments.
 Returns a boolean true on overlap.
 Test has been provided

-2. Problem 2:
+**2. Problem 2: Two version string comparator**
 - Wrote a python object class that accepts 2 version string as a constructor arg and has a comparable function to compare with same class object.

-3. Problem 3:
+**3. Problem 3: Scalable LRU Cache**
 - This was my favourite, started off with exploring different ways to store cache data.
-For retrieving data it had to be stored in dictionary(python data-structure) with constant time retrieval, lets call it key-store.
+For retrieving data it had to be stored in a dictionary(python data-structure) with constant time retrieval- let's call it key-store.
-  But then how would you add least recently used feature to the program?
+  But then how would you add 'least recently used' feature to the program?
 That's where I started admiring doubly linked list(DLL) for its O(1) additions and deletions.
 I had a look around at the existing doubly linked list libraries out there such as pyllist, but it only provided the function to delete indexed node(for that I had to remember the index) and the list length can change.
-So I ended writing a class for it *CacheList* in cache_dlinked_list.py.
+So I ended up writing a class for it *CacheList* in cache_dlinked_list.py.
 Added functions for this use-case including the generic pop_from_tail, add_to_head and specifically deleting a node using the node as an arg itself.
 We will call this DDL key-list
 - The key is stored in key-list whereas for the same key another dictionary is stored in key-store.
 This dictionary would include the value, timestamp(when the value was accessed) and the node itself(reference in the world of objects).
-- Two implementation of caches are presented in SimpleCache and DistributedCache.
-SimpleCache is a single instance running of cache.
+- Two implementations of caches are presented in SimpleCache and DistributedCache.
+SimpleCache is a single instance of cache.
 - Distributed cache is based on asyncio and uses websockets to connect to other neighbour instances.
 This mini-project enabled me to put my asyncio theoretical knowledge into practise(plenty of aspects to improve on).
   - Upon every set operation, the value is set in other instances to present real time replication.
   - Upon every get request, a synch get is executed in other instances to have consistent LRU data.
   - Upon encountering expired data, a synch expiration call is executed on other instances to clear space.